freebsd/freebsd-quarterly/2020q2/FreshPorts.md

 ### Dependency lines ###

-Somethings are easiest done via copy/paste.
+Some things are easiest done via copy/paste.
 If you are working on a port Makefile and need to add a new dependency, FreshPorts shows the dependency line for that port.
 For example: